SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 ### When viewing an alert

-1. On the [alert page](/docs/alerts/monitors/alert-response/#alert-page), open an alert that has attached playbooks.
+1. On the [alert page](/docs/alerts/monitors/alert-response/#alert-page), open an alert.
 1. Click the **Playbook** button.
-The attached playbooks are displayed.
+The attached playbooks, if assigned during Monitor configuration, are displayed along with their execution status.
 1. Click the name of an attached playbook. <br/>The playbook is opened in the Automation Service.

 For more information, see [View playbooks for an alert](/docs/alerts/monitors/use-playbooks-with-monitors#view-playbooks-for-an-alert) below.